aysieelf/Snow-Break/README.md

 - First time using input mapping
 - First time using PointLight2D
 - First time using GPUParticles2D
+- First time composing and recording my own background music (as well as some sound effects)

 ## 📸 Screenshots
 _(Coming soon)_